RSipra/semantic_verification_engine/README.md

 Step into the halls of Hogwarts and test your knowledge with this interactive CLI trivia game (and later a web app)!
 Challenge yourself or compete for house points against a series of randomly selected questions drawn from the wizarding world.
 This project goes beyond simple Q&A, utilizing Natural Language Processing (NLP) with custom-trained models [Phase 2 onwards] to understand the nuances of the questions and eventually [Phase 4+] even your answers!

-## Project development phases
+## Development roadmap

 The main steps in the devleopment of the game are:

 1. Phase 1: MVP core game logic, unit testing, and pattern awareness
     - Setup environmental and data foundation (download, cleaning, EDA, preprocessing of dataset)
-    - Develop basic core logic and OOP structure for CLI game play   🟣 ← Current phase
+    - Develop basic core logic and OOP structure for CLI game play   🟣 **← Current phase**
     - Test and refactor the game throughly (using unittest and pytest)

 2. Phase 2: NLP / NER integration to CLI MVP.
     - Annotation of data, training of NER model with iterative active learning.
-    - static NER tagging
+    - Static NER tagging
     - Integrate logic into MVP (topic and difficulty level selection)

 3. Phase 3: Basic web app (with Flask)